The Cauchy-Dirichlet problem for the Moore-Gibson-Thompson equation: An approach based on the theory of hyperbolic equations: Proof of Theorem , part (b)

 Let $w^{(n)}_I$ be the solution to the initial-boudary value problem

-According to Proposition \ref{p:matthias-best} and the discussion right after its proof, this problem has a unique solution $w_I^{(n)} \in H^{s+3}(Q)$ for all non-negative integers $s$.
+According to Proposition \ref{p:matthias-best} and the discussion right after its proof, this problem has a unique solution $w_I^{(n)} \in H^{s+3}(Q)$.
 Consequently, the function $w^{(n)}:=w^{(n)}_I + w^{(n)}_{II}$ satisfies the initial-boundary value problem

-Using the semigroup estimate (\ref{10}), the difference $w^{(n)}-w^{(m)}$ is shown to be Cauchy in $H^{s+2}(Q)$.
-Its limit $w\in H^{s+2}(Q)$ is then the solution to the initial-boundary value problem (\ref{e:ibvp-mgt_1}) and the estimate stated in the proposition follows from (\ref{10}) applied to $w^{(n)}$ and taking the limit. \end{proof} \begin{remark} \begin{rm} Once we consider a finite interval the exponential term $e^{\beta t}$ as well as the Sobolev norms with the parameter $\beta$ become unnecessary.
-Hence, we decided to formulate the semigroup estimate (\ref{10}) and the last Proposition without them.
-In the infinite time interval is considered, one has to use weighted norms and the exponential term.
+Using the semigroup estimate (\ref{10}), the difference $w^{(n)}-w^{(m)}$ is shown to be Cauchy in $H^{s+1}(Q)$.
+Its limit $w\in H^{s+1}(Q)$ is then the solution to the initial-boundary value problem (\ref{e:ibvp-mgt_1}) and the estimate and the additional regularity statements follow from (\ref{10}) applied to $w^{(n)}$ and taking the limit. \end{proof} \begin{remark} \begin{rm} Once we consider a finite interval the exponential term $e^{-\beta t}$ as well as the Sobolev norms with the parameter $\beta$ become unnecessary.
+Hence, we decided to formulate the estimate in the last Proposition without them.
+In the infinite time interval is considered, one has to use weighted norms and the exponential term. \end{rm} \end{remark}